w3c/wai-selecting-eval-tools/index.md

 Web accessibility evaluation tools target different audiences.
 This includes designers, developers, non-technical content authors, quality assurance testers, and sometimes also end-users.
 Tools tend to offer different features and functionality which may help users to compare and assess web accessibility evaluation tools for their specific needs.

+### Main Features

 The following features describe tools found on the [Web Accessibility Evaluation Tools List](https://www.w3.org/WAI/ER/tools/).

-### Main Features

-You may use the following features to reduce the number of evaluation tools listed.
+These can be used as filters to reduce the number of tools shown.

 * **Guidelines**
 Different organizations and governments may require conformance with different accessibility standards, thus different tools support these standards.
 The W3C Web Content Accessibility Guidelines (WCAG) is internationally recognized as the standard for web accessibility, and supported by most tools.